Gopher (protocol): User request

 First, the client establishes a TCP connection with the server on port 70, the standard gopher port.
 The client then sends a string followed by a carriage return followed by a line feed (a "CR + LF" sequence).
 This is the selector, which identifies the document to be retrieved.
 If the item selector were an empty line, the default directory would be selected.

 Server response

 The server then replies with the requested item and closes the connection.
-According to the protocol, before the connection is closed, the server should send a full-stop (i.e., a period character) on a line by itself.
-However, not all servers conform to this part of the protocol and the server may close the connection without returning the final full-stop.
+According to the protocol, before the connection closes, the server should send a full-stop (i.e., a period character) on a line by itself.
+However, not all servers conform to this part of the protocol and the server may close a connection without returning a final full-stop.
 The main type of reply from the server is a text or binary resource.
 Alternatively, the resource can be a menu: a form of structured text resource providing references to other resources.

-Because of the simplicity of the Gopher protocol, tools such as netcat make it possible to download Gopher content easily from the command line:
+Because of the simplicity of the Gopher protocol, tools such as netcat make it possible to download Gopher content easily from a command line: